kataru-lang/unity-kataru-demo/README.md

 Sometimes in a CommandHandler, a character is referred to as a 'reference.'
 This indicates that the character is mainly a character to deliver commands, not dialogue lines.

+For more info on working with Unity and Kataru, see [the docs](http://kataru-lang.github.io/).